Hollywood & The Cubs

 Not many people realize that Chicago was once the movie capitol of the world.
 That title lasted exactly one decade (1907-1917), and it was thanks to the movie studio known as Essanay Studios.
 The studio was located on Argyle Street in the Uptown neighborhood.
 The name “Essanay” comes from the initials of the studio’s founding partners: George Spoor and Bronco Billy Anderson.
 (Photo: Spoor on the left, Anderson on the right).
 At that time there was still quite a bit of open space to film in that neighborhood, and Essanay preferred to shoot outdoors if possible.
 They also built an indoor studio at that location.
 On the day the studio was opened (in 1907), the Cubs were in the midst of a magical season, on their way to their first World Series title.
 As the Cubs built one of the greatest dynasties in baseball history, Essanay was doing the same on Argyle Street.
 They had the world’s number one box-office star ( Charlie Chaplin), a glamor queen ( Gloria Swanson) and the most famous cowboy star in the world (“Bronco Billy” Anderson).
 Spoor was the businessman.
 He had run a news-stand and a film projector company.
 Two of his employees went on to start the Bell & Howell company, which made movie projectors.
 Chaplin left Essanay in 1916, which dealt a death blow to the company.
 A year later, the rest of the movie making world had moved to southern California for better weather (and year-round filming possibilities), and Essanay died a quick and painful death.
 By 1917, only the plain brick building on Argyle remained as a reminder of this era.
 Essanay studios was only operating in Chicago for eleven years, but in those years, the Cubs were in the World Series three times, and began playing their games in what is now known as Wrigley Field.
 It was a critical era in Cubs and Chicago history.

 Phillip G. Epstein won an Academy Award for co-writing the screenplay for “Casablanca”, widely regarded by screenwriters as the best screenplay ever written.
 His grandson has chosen a different path.
 Theo Epstein is now the president of the Chicago Cubs.
-If Theo can write the script for a Cubs World Series championship, he will surpass his grandfather’s incredible accomplishment.
+When Theo wrote the script for a Cubs World Series championship, he surpassed his grandfather’s incredible accomplishment.

 The Marx family moved from New York to Chicago in 1909.
 For much of that time they lived in a large house at 4512 South Grand Boulevard (now called Martin Luther King Boulevard).
 The house is still there.
 The Marx Brothers (Gummo, Groucho, Harpo, Chico, and Zeppo) were already a traveling Vaudeville Act in April of 1917 when America entered World War I. They had been touring in the south when War was declared.
 But the war forced them to take drastic measures: they purchased a farm in LaGrange, Illinois.
 Their mother had heard that farmers were going to be exempt from military service, and she wanted to do whatever was necessary to keep her boys out the fight…even if it meant becoming farmers.
 This is the way Groucho Marx described his days on the LaGrange farm…”The first day we got up at 5 in the morning.
 The second morning we dawdled until 6.
 By the end of the first week we slept until noon, which gave us just enough time to catch the 1:07 train to Chicago to see the Chicago Cubs play.”
 They became regulars at Wrigley Field (then known as Cubs Park) during the World Series year of 1918.
 The Marx family moved back to New York in the fall of 1920 and a decade later they moved west to Hollywood.
 But the boys came back to Chicago often to perform.
 In 1930, the same year they filmed “Animal Crackers,” they also performed the stage version of the play with the same cast at Chicago’s new Civic Opera House.
 Each time they returned to Chicago, they made a pilgrimage to their old stomping grounds at Wrigley Field.
 They may have been the worst farmers in American history, but farming’s loss was the Chicago Cubs’ gain.